HawkX-XirisX/TLL_Spawn-System/README.md

 The default TLL prefab is configured around a 500 m player activation/despawn range and a 50 m AI leash, but these values can be adjusted by the scenario maker.

-IMPORTANT — Scenario Setup Requirements
+!!!IMPORTANT — Scenario Setup Requirements!!!

 Simply placing TLL_SpawnArea.et into a scenario is not enough.

 The scenario itself needs the appropriate game-mode and AI/navigation infrastructure for Scenario Framework AI to function correctly.

-1. Game Mode
+1. Game Mode:

 The tested setup uses: